The Ultimate Guide to Hawaii’s Idyllic Island of Oahu

 3. Snorkel the marine park of Hanauma Bay

-It’s one of the best snorkeling sites in the world and considered the jewel of Oahu.
+It’s one of the best snorkeling sites in the world and is considered the jewel of Oahu.
 The pristine marine ecosystem of Hanauma Bay was formed within a volcanic cone creating a natural marine park.

 The curved bay has been a favorite of Native Hawaiians for thousands of years and is etched deeply in Hawaiian history.

 These days, Hanauma Bay often sees 3000 visitors per day.
 Since the 1990’s, a concerted effort has been made to reduce mass tourism and limit damage to marine life.
-Limiting visitors and educating tourists on the bay’s natural wildlife is a big part of the conservation plan.

 4. Take a Sunrise Hike up Diamond Head Crater